nmnjn/Puffle/README.md

 - email → this is the email with which you will log into MS teams.
 - password → this is the password to your account.
 (Don't worry, the password is safe as it is only kept on your device as long as the application is running)
-- random_delay → set this as `true` if you want to have some random delay while connecting to the meetings.
 - email-notification → set this as `true` to get a **mail** when Puffle joins your meetings.
 It is recommended to keep this as `true` so that you're also informed in case Puffle gets an error and is not able to join the meeting.
 - p-email → this is your primary email on which you will receive the alerts from Puffle.
 - phone-notification → set this as `true` to get a **text message** when Puffle joins your meetings.
 By default, this is set to `false` and it is only available to subscribed users.
 More about this later.